NicoHood/HID/Readme.md

 **Arduino Uno/Mega only**

 To install the new bootloader connect your Arduino to your PC and put it into DFU mode.
+**You can always switch back to the original firmware, nothing to break.**
 See [this in general](http://arduino.cc/en/Hacking/DFUProgramming8U2) and [this for windows](http://nicohood.wordpress.com/2014/06/03/install-new-firmwares-with-dfu-and-flip-on-arduino-unomega-r3/) on how to upload the hex file to your Arduino.
 Some notes here: The Arduino R3 doesnt need a resistor or so, just connect the two pins near